Program Logo

 • Include three letters of recommendation.
 Two letters should attest to your academic skills.
 Each letter must include the name, address, and telephone number of the person writing the reference.

 • We want to learn about you as a person beyond your academic achievements.
-Please write a personal statement of 500 words or less detailing your inspirations – including your passions, goals, and dreams – in education, your career, and beyond!
+Please write a personal statement of 500 words or less detailing your aspirations – including your passions, goals, and dreams – in education, your career, and beyond!

 • To be considered for the Dr. Neil S. Patel Memorial Scholarship, you must submit an additional one-page (250 words, double-spaced) essay highlighting your ongoing commitment to serving under-resourced communities.